GriffinPlus/mguard-config-tool/README.md

     path: ./data/output-update-packages       # directory: update packages with firmware and the merged configuration are put here
 ```

 The configured directories are created, if necessary and permissions allow that.
+Before the service can run, the base configuration
+file and the firmware files must be provided in the configured directories.
+If the base configuration is missing, the service
+will fail to start.
+If the firmware is missing, the generated packages will not contain any firmware files - only the merged
+configuration.

 ## Known Limitations